timurgordon/tf-zola-template/content/mission/_index.md

 ## **START THE INTERNET <br> REVOLUTION**

-Connect, share and collaborate with our open community to expand the horizons of the People’s Internet.
-Bring your ideas and let’s co-create together!
+Connect, share and collaborate with our open community to expand the horizons of the People’s Internet.<br> Bring your ideas and let’s co-create together!

 <br>